dmurtari/Code-dozr/README.md

 * Have you heard of Code Your Cloud?
 * Can you tap into the underlying runtime of the browser to do realtime JS?
 * Have you heard of ShareLaTeX?
+* Will we support different languages?
+* Will you have mobile support?